johannschopplich/toon/SPEC.md

-# TOON Specification (v1.1)
+# TOON Specification (v1.2)

 Status: Draft, normative where indicated.
 This version specifies both encoding (producer behavior) and decoding (parser behavior).

 - Normative statements use RFC 2119/8174 keywords: MUST, MUST NOT, SHOULD, SHOULD NOT, MAY.
-- This spec targets implementers of encoders/decoders/validators, tool authors, and practitioners embedding TOON in LLM prompts.
+- Audience: implementers of encoders/decoders/validators; tool authors; practitioners embedding TOON in LLM prompts.

 Changelog:
+- v1.2:
+  - Centralized decoding rules (primitives, keys) and strict-mode checklist.
+  - Made header grammar normative and clarified delimiter scoping.
+  - Tightened strict-mode indentation (exact multiples; tabs error).
+  - Defined blank-line and trailing-newline decoding behavior.
+  - Narrowed hyphen-based quoting rule to "-" and "- " only.
+  - Clarified BigInt normalization (quoted string when out of safe range).
+  - Unified root-form detection and row/key disambiguation language.
-- v1.1: Made decoding behavior normative; added decoding semantics, strict-mode validation rules, delimiter-aware parsing, and reference decoding algorithms.
-Added decoder options (indent, strict).
+- v1.1: Made decoding behavior normative; added strict-mode rules, delimiter-aware parsing, and reference algorithms; decoder options (indent, strict).
-- v1: Initial encoding + normalization + conformance rules based on reference encoder and test suite.
+- v1: Initial encoding, normalization, and conformance rules.

 Scope:
-- This document defines the data model, encoding normalization (for the reference JavaScript/TypeScript encoder), concrete syntax, decoding semantics, and conformance requirements for producing and consuming TOON.
+- Defines the data model, encoding normalization (reference JS/TS), concrete syntax, decoding semantics, and conformance requirements for producing and consuming TOON.

 ## 1. Terminology and Conventions

 - TOON document: A sequence of UTF-8 text lines formatted according to this spec.
 - Line: A sequence of non-newline characters terminated by LF (U+000A) in serialized form.
-Encoders MUST use LF line endings.
+Encoders MUST use LF.
-- Indentation level (depth): The number of indentation units (spaces) applied to a line.
-Depth 0 lines have no leading indentation.
+- Indentation level (depth): Leading indentation measured in fixed-size space units (indentSize).
+Depth 0 has no indentation.
-- Indentation unit: A fixed number of spaces per level (default 2).
+- Indentation unit (indentSize): A fixed number of spaces per level (default 2).
 Tabs MUST NOT be used for indentation.
-- Header: The bracketed declaration for arrays, optionally followed by a field list, and terminating with a colon: e.g., key[3]: or items[2]{a,b}:.
+- Header: The bracketed declaration for arrays, optionally followed by a field list, and terminating with a colon; e.g., key[3]: or items[2]{a,b}:.
-- Field list: The brace-enclosed, delimiter-separated list of field names for tabular arrays: {f1<delim>f2}.
+- Field list: Brace-enclosed, delimiter-separated list of field names for tabular arrays: {f1<delim>f2}.
-- List item: A line beginning with a hyphen and a space at a given depth ("- "), representing an element in an expanded array form.
+- List item: A line beginning with "- " at a given depth representing an element in an expanded array.
 - Delimiter: The character used to separate array/tabular values: comma (default), tab, or pipe.
-- Active delimiter: The delimiter declared by the closest array header in scope.
-Used to split inline primitive arrays and tabular rows under that header.
+- Active delimiter: The delimiter declared by the closest array header in scope, used to split inline primitive arrays and tabular rows under that header.
-- Length marker: An optional "#" prefix for array lengths in headers, e.g., [#3].
-Decoders MUST accept and ignore the marker semantically.
+- Length marker: Optional "#" prefix for array lengths in headers, e.g., [#3].
+Decoders MUST accept and ignore it semantically.
 - Primitive: string, number, boolean, or null.
 - Object: Mapping from string keys to JsonValue.
 - Array: Ordered sequence of JsonValue.
 - JsonValue: Primitive | Object | Array.
-- Strict mode: Decoder mode that enforces array lengths, tabular row counts, and delimiter consistency; also rejects invalid escapes and missing colons (default: true).
+- Strict mode: Decoder mode that enforces counts, indentation, and delimiter consistency; also rejects invalid escapes and missing colons (default: true).

 Notation:
 - Regular expressions appear in slash-delimited form.